Craigie, South Ayrshire: Archaeology

 Near Meadowhead Farm is the location of Camp Castle, a probable Iron Age broch, roughly circular, sitting on a rocky knoll with a nearly 5 m thickness excavated in the early 1960s.
 The small Campcastle Farm once stood just to the west of the knoll.

-Craigie Fort (NS428325) or oppidium had a entrance to the south and formed a large enclosure around the summit of the hill to the north of the village.
+Craigie Fort (NS428325) or oppidium had an entrance to the south and formed a large enclosure around the summit of the hill to the north of the village.

 A fort once stood on the summit of Craigie Hill however it has been completely destroyed by the whinstone quarry workings.

 A crannog was discovered, mostly formed from stones, in a boggy depression, once a lochan, to the south-west' of Craigie Castle in the 19th century together with a wooden oar.

 A Roman fort stood in a prominent location on the slopes of Barnweil Hill and near by a Norman motte has left a rectangular ditch with an earth mound facing to the west.

 In the Carnell woods stands a mound known as the Judgement Seat which may have been the moot hill where the barony court of Carnell once met.
 On Dollar Hill are the remains of an earth mound that may have been the gallows hill linked to the barony court where men were executed.